ScratMan/HASmartThermostat/README.md

 * [PID controller explained](https://controlguru.com/table-of-contents/)

 To make it quick and simple:
-* Kp gain adjusts the proportional part of the error compensation.
+* kp gain adjusts the proportional part of the error compensation.
 Higher values means stronger reaction to error.
 Increase the value for faster rise time.
-* Ki gain adjusts the integral part.
+* ki gain adjusts the integral part.
 Integral compensates the residual error when temperature settles in a cumulative way.
 The longer the temperature remains below the set point, the higher the integral compensation will be.
-If your system settles below the set point, increase the Ki value.
+If your system settles below the set point, increase the ki value.
-If it settles over the set point, decrease the Ki value.
+If it settles over the set point, decrease the ki value.
-* Kd gain adjusts the derivative part of the compensation.
+* kd gain adjusts the derivative part of the compensation.
 Derivative compensates the inertia of the system.
 If the sensor temperature increases quickly between two samples, the PID will decrease the PWM level accordingly to limit the overshoot.